premnagalla/extended_date/README.md

 -    Date.today.first_day_of_month("MONDAY")
 -    Date.today.first_day_of_month("3")  --> returns first wednesday of the month
 -    Date.today.first_day_of_month(6)    --> returns first saturday of the month
+-    Date.today.next_wednesday           --> returns next wednesday from today

 ### Class Methods:
 -    Date.first_day_of_month_for(Date.today,"3")   		--> returns first wednesday of todays month
 -    Date.first_day_of_month_for("2012-03-15","wednesday")   	--> returns first wednesday of given day's month
+-    Date.wednesday_of_year(3, 2013)   	 --> returns date object of wednesday in xth week in a year